 We must always keep in mind how much a product we buy can withstand against nature and human conditions.

 Generally, solar panels can endure hailstones up to one inch in size (25mm) at a falling speed of 50 miles per hour.
+To put that in perspective, back in 2017 the NREL campus in Golden, CO, faced a devastating hail storm that shattered car windows and dented roofs.

 8. Keep a Constant Eye on the Performance of Your Solar Panels